This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Although the fervour and devotion with which the festival is celebrated remain the same across the country, different states have different traditions passed down from the ancient generations.

-Saraswati Puja, that is Basant Panchami, falls on Saturday, 5 February 2022.
+Saraswati Puja, which is Basant Panchami, falls on Thursday, 26 January 2023.

 It is celebrated on the fifth day of the bright half of the Hindu month of Magha, which usually falls in late January or February.
 It precedes spring by forty days, as it is believed that any season takes that long to come into full bloom.